-Effective corporate governance is also of interest to nations.8 Although corporate governance reflects company standards, it also collectively reflects country societal standards.9 As with these firms and their boards, nations that effectively govern their corporations may gain a competitive advantage over rival countries.
-In a range of countries, but especially in the United States and the United Kingdom, the fundamental goal of business organizations is to maximize shareholder value.10 Traditionally, shareholders are treated as the firm's key stakeholders, because they are the company's legal owners.
-The firm's owners expect top-level managers and others influencing the corporation's actions (e.g., the board of directors) to make decisions that will maximize the company's value and, hence, the owners' wealth.11 Research shows that national models of corporate governance influence firms' decisions to invest and operate in different countries.12 the set of mechanisms used to manage the relationship among stakeholders and to determine and control the strategic direction and performance of organizations.
+Effective corporate governance is also of interest to nations.
+Although corporate governance reflects company standards, it also collectively reflects country societal standards.
+As with these firms and their boards, nations that effectively govern their corporations may gain a competitive advantage over rival countries.
+In a range of countries, but especially in the United States and the United Kingdom, the fundamental goal of business organizations is to maximize shareholder value.
+Traditionally, shareholders are treated as the firm's key stakeholders, because they are the company's legal owners.
+The firm's owners expect top-level managers and others influencing the corporation's actions (e.g., the board of directors) to make decisions that will maximize the company's value and, hence, the owners' wealth.
+Research shows that national models of corporate governance influence firms' decisions to invest and operate in different countries.